 Please use the “HEALTH EXPERIENCE FORM” for documentation of position and dates worked, and reference from their supervisor.
 Any programs not evident on transcripts should be documented by providing a copy of the certificate or other documentation.
 Work experience is calculated based on the start of employment/volunteering.
 A Health Science program must involve direct, hands-on patient care/contact to count for points.

 Each applicant will receive 5 points for attending a Group Orientation regarding the Associate Degree Nursing program.
 Group Orientations are hosted in the few months preceding the application deadline.
-Students must attend the orientation designated for the program location that they are applying to.
+Students must attend the orientation designated for the Option they are applying to.
 Cards will be issued at the orientation as proof of attendance - no duplicates will be issued.
-If lost, students will be required to attend another group orientation for the desired campus to receive another card.
-Group Orientations are valid for one year from the date on the card.
+If lost, students will be required to attend another group orientation to receive another card.

 Students who have completed an advisement session with a Health Sciences Student Advisor, as evidenced by a signed advisement card, will receive 3 points.
 This card can only be obtained from a Nursing & Health Science Advisor, and no duplicates will be issued.
 The card is only valid for 1 year after the issue date.
 Please view office location, contact number and hours on the Contact Us area of our main web page.
 Appointments are not required.